FreeAgent/clj-amazon/README.md

 clj-amazon
 ==========

-Clojure wrapper library for Amazon Product Advertising API, based on code from Clojars by eduardoejp
+Clojure wrapper library for Amazon Product Advertising API, forked from code left on Clojars by eduardoejp.

 ## Usage

 Leiningen 2 has been used with this project.

     lein deps

     lein repl

 And at the REPL...